 - Chevy Parking Sensors

 - Mini Parking Sensors

 Parking Sensors at 1A Auto

 One of the more challenging aspects of driving is knowing exactly where your vehicle begins and ends.
 This is particularly important when parking or reversing out of tight parking spots.
 Luckily, many vehicles are now equipped with parking assist systems.
-These parking sensor systems are extremely useful for vehicles that are higher off the ground.
-They also come in handy for new drivers that aren't yet familiar with the exterior dimensions of their vehicle!
+These parking sensor systems are especially useful for vehicles that are higher off the ground, since the height can make it hard to see the curb.
+Parking sensors also come in handy for new drivers that aren't yet familiar with the exterior dimensions of their vehicle.

-Parking sensors can also be called proximity sensors, back-up sensors, or reverse sensors.
-They mount in the rear bumper itself, and use ultrasonic technology to "see" objects as they come closer to the vehicle.
-Some parking assist systems use 4 proximity sensor, and others use 6 sensor or even more.
-They are usually connected to a beeping sound inside the vehicle that increases in speed as the object becomes closer.
+Parking sensors (also known as proximity sensors, back-up sensors, or reverse sensors) mount in the rear bumper itself and use ultrasonic technology to "see" objects as they come closer to the vehicle.
+Some parking assist systems use four proximity sensors, and others use up to six or even more.
+They usually emit a beeping sound inside the vehicle that increases in speed as the object becomes closer.
 When a collision is imminent, the beeping becomes one solid, terribly ominous tone.
 Many vehicles also have a visual aspect of the parking assist system as well, where there are a series of lights that turn on as the obstacle gets closer.
 When the collision becomes imminent, these lights typically all begin flashing.